JuliaFolds2/ChunkSplitters.jl/docs/src/index.md

 -1.5503788131612682e8
 ```

-Note that the same does not work if using `@threads`, because the first `8` tasks will noneless be assigned to the same thread:
+Note that the same does not work when using `@threads`, because the first `8` chunks will noneless be assigned to the same thread (because of the automatic interal "chunking"):

 ```julia
 julia> @btime uneven_workload_threads($x, $work_load; nchunks=64, chunk_type=:batch)
   1.451 ms (47 allocations: 5.08 KiB)
 -1.5503788131612682e8
 ```

-!!! note
-    Note that increasing the number of chunks beyond `nthreads()` gives better performance for the simple sum shown [in the Example section above](#Example).
-However, this is due to more subtle effects (false-sharing) and not related to the chunking and the distribution of work among threads.
-For well-designed parallel algorithms, `nchunks == nthreads()` should be optimal in conjuction with `@threads`.